How do I dispute a car insurance claim?

 Can I dispute a car insurance claim against me?

-Yes, you can dispute a car insurance claim against you.
-Your insurer will generally give you the chance to do this before paying out, unless they decide it’s minor enough that it isn’t worth it.
+Your insurer will generally give you the chance to do this before paying out, unless they decide the claim is minor enough that it isn’t worth it.
 You’ll need to provide evidence to show your side of the dispute, and your insurer will investigate to come to a final decision.

 How can I dispute a car insurance claim?